RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Use `pycodestyle` package instead of `pep8` to do style analysis.

 #### IPython Console
-* Several improvements to its debugging experience:
+* Several improvements to its debugger:
   - Restore the ability to inspect variables using the Variable Explorer.
   - Make plotting work with a new `%plot` magic, but only using